Donaim/miseq-workflow-pres/slides.md

 And do this in a way that:

 - Keeps the **history** of each sample and run reconstructable.
-- Makes it easy of use and maintain.
+- Easy of execute and change.

 </div>